rzzzwilson/fdump/README.rst

 the same 16 bytes presented as ASCII characters, followed by the decimal offset of the byte at the start of the line.

-If a file contained the data 'The quick brown fox\n\tjumps over the lazy dog.' then the output would be:
+If a file contained the data "The quick brown fox\n\tjumps over the lazy dog." then the output would be:

 ::